top of page

 Stress, Clenching, and That Lovely Jaw Tension

-Low magnesium = tense nerves and muscles.
-It’s may be the hidden reason you're waking up with sore jaw muscles or grinding teeth.
+Low magnesium levels can lead to tense nerves and muscles.
+It may be the hidden reason you wake up with sore jaw muscles or grind your teeth.
 It's as if your body's relaxation mechanism is overwhelmed by stress.

 Digestion & the Gut-Oral Connection

-Magnesium supports digestion, promotes regular bowel movements, and keeps gut inflammation down.
+Magnesium supports digestion, promotes regular bowel movements, and helps reduce gut inflammation.
 A calm gut = a happy, healthier mouth.
 Talk about a tag-team!

 Energy, Mitochondria, and Oral Health

 Your mitochondria (tiny cell power plants) can’t make energy without magnesium.
-That means slower healing after dental work, weaker gum defense, and more fatigue.
+This means slower healing after dental work, weaker gum tissue defense, and increased fatigue.
 Think of magnesium as the spark plug that keeps your mouth and body powered.

 Signs Your Magnesium Might Be On Vacation